royans/mysqlc/README.md

-# mysqlc - Modern MySQL client with a little GenAI magic (using gemini)
+# mysqlc - Modern MySQL client with a little GenAI magic

 We all love Mysql/Mariadb, but one thing which we all could benifit from is having a few more features in its barebones command line client.
 There are commercial options available which are significantly more powerful, but some things should just be free for all.
 This tiny project addresses a few of these gaps which I personally dislike.

+Note that this project uses **Google Gemini** to help you quickly use GenAI smarts to create your queries.
+Feel free to reuse this code to add other adapters as you see fit.

-I built this primarily for myself, but hope its helpful for others as well.
+I built this primarily for myself, and hope its helpful for others as well.

 ## Features
 * Allow multi-line SQL query creation/editing